-During the last testing cycles, Buckeye submitted tests protocol for AQD approval within the cited timeframes.
-After AQD approved the test plans, Buckeye tested both control units (VRU and the PVCU) and the reports with the test results were timely submitted to AQD.
-For both control units, the testing results showed VOC emission rates from EULOADRACK in compliance with the VOC permit limits of 10 mg/L. The PVCU was tested on April 23, 2014 with VOC emissions of 0.24 mg/L. The VRU test was conducted on April 22, 2015 with VOC emissions of 1.15 mg/L. [Appendix B has the summary of the performance test results].
+In conclusion, during the last five-year testing cycle Buckeye has submitted tests protocol for AQD approval within the required timeframes.
+After AQD approved the test plans, Buckeye has tested both control units (VRU and the PVCU) and the reports with the test results have been timely submitted to AQD.
+For both control units, the testing results have shown VOC emission rates from EULOADRACK in compliance with the VOC permit limits of 10 mg/L.

-[SC V. 2] - In compliance: In conducting the performance test required by condition SC V.1, Buckeye used the methods and procedures cited in 40 CFR 60, Section 60.8, except that the three-run requirement of Section 60.8(f) does not apply.
+[SC V. 2] - In compliance

+In conducting the performance test required by condition SC V.1, Buckeye used the methods and procedures cited in 40 CFR 60, Section 60.8, except that the three-run requirement of Section 60.8(f) does not apply.
 The final reports with the details of performance test methods was submitted to AQD and are available in AQD files.

-[SC V. 3] - In compliance: Before conducting the performance test cited in SC V.1 and SC V.2, the facility used Method 21 to monitor for leakage of vapor at all potential sources in the terminal's vapor collection system equipment while a gasoline tank truck was being loaded.
+[SC V. 3] - In compliance

+Before conducting the performance test cited in SC V.1 and SC V.2, the facility used Method 21 to monitor for leakage of vapor at all potential sources in the terminal's vapor collection system equipment while a gasoline tank truck was being loaded.
 Buckeye stated that no leakages in excess of 500 ppm (as methane) were detected [Appendix B].